Audrey Hepburn

 Remembering Style Icon: Audrey Hepburn.
 1964 Irving Penn American Vogue photo.

-My Fair Lady.
-Audrey Hepburn
+My Fair Lady. style icon Audrey Hepburn

-William Klein photo of Audrey Hepburn
+William Klein photo of style icon Audrey Hepburn

-Remembering Style Icon: Audrey Hepburn.
+Audrey Hepburn.
 1965 William Klein photo of Audrey Hepburn.

-How to Steal A Million.
-Audrey Hepburn
+Style icon, Audrey in promo for movie, How to Steal A Million.

-Audrey Hepburn, Two for the Road
+Style icon Audrey Hepburn, Two for the Road

-Remembering Style Icon: Audrey Hepburn.
+Audrey Hepburn.
 1966 Audrey Hepburn film, How to Steal A Million.

 Audrey Hepburn.
 Two for the Road.